amroot96/TripCo-Spring2018/sprint2/sprint2.md

 *Include a discussion of planning decisions made based on your velocity from previous sprints.*

+We think the input will be the most troublesome from our experience last split.
+After input is finished we'll be going string and will completely many tasks.

 ## Metrics

 Statistic | Planned | Completed